Add water to your garden using a fibreglass container pond:

 - 3 different sizes (60cm, 80cm and 98cm diameter).

-- 4-6 week delay for the size & colour combinations that are out of stock and made for you which includes all 98cm containers.
+- 6 - 8 week delay for the size & colour combinations that are out of stock and made for you (which includes all 98cm containers).

 - These create a shelf in our fibreglass container ponds - saves putting bricks in that take up water volume.

-- Our aquatic plants are supplied in baskets that locate into the grid so baskets will not blow over in the wind.
+- We supply aquatic plants in baskets that locate into the grid so they do not blow over in the wind.

-- The shelf will fit in the correct place in our containers to sit the basket tops approx 1" below water surface level.
+- The shelf fits in the correct place in our containers so the basket tops are approx 2cm/1" below water surface level.

 - No grid is supplied for the 98cm container pond.